guacsec/guac-docs/guac-ontology.md

 software supply chain properties and efficiently update the state of the supply chain.

-## Distilling an Ontology for GUAC
+## Distilling an ontology for GUAC

 At a low level, a software supply chain is a series of _actions_ carried out by _actors_ to produce _artifacts._ Generally speaking, determining the quality